Postcode area: IP22.

 Diss offers an attractive property market that balances character with affordability.
 The town centre features handsome Georgian and Victorian townhouses around the marketplace and Mere Street, many with period features and views over The Mere.
 Beyond the historic core, a range of post-war housing, modern developments, and some new-build schemes provide options at various price points.

-The London commuter effect has pushed prices slightly above the South Norfolk average, but Diss remains genuinely affordable compared to equivalent Home Counties towns with similar London train times.
+The London commuter effect has pushed prices slightly above the South Norfolk average, but Diss remains affordable compared to equivalent Home Counties towns with similar London train times.
 Properties within walking distance of the station command a modest premium, reflecting the value of a car-free London commute.

 | Property Type | Avg Price | Price Range |